How to Create a Powerful Personal Development Plan

 For example, one of the first steps is to purchase and take a course.
 First, you’ll need to commit to making time dailt, to watch the course.
 Then, establish the exact time of day when you’re going to watch a lesson.

-READ MORE: How to Plan Your Day | 7 Tips to Plan Your Week | The 3 Steps to a 5 Year Plan
+READ MORE: How to Plan Your Day | Things to do on Sundays for a more productive week | The 3 Steps to a 5 Year Plan

 14. Take action